rollup/rollup/docs/05-plugins.md

   return null;
 }
 ```

+If `false` is returned for `moduleSideEffects` in the first hook that resolves a module id and no other module imports anything from this module, then this module will not be included without checking for actual side-effects inside the module.
+If `true` is returned, Rollup will use its default algorithm to include all statements in the module that have side-effects (such as modifying a global or exported variable).
+If `null` is returned or the flag is omitted, then `moduleSideEffects` will be determined by the `treeshake.moduleSideEffects` option or default to `true`.
+The `load` and `transform` hooks can override this.

 #### `resolveImportMeta`
 Type: `(property: string | null, {chunkId: string, moduleId: string, format: string}) => string | null`<br>